 SAR is a natural induction of resistance to disease, in this case canker, throughout the plant, and it can be chemically stimulated.
 The disease may occur or continue to develop before SAR can be naturally induced or take full effect.
 The SAR activator, Blockade (formerly Actigard) triggers the natural defense mechanism before the onset of disease but has no direct effect on the pathogen.
 High inoculum levels can overcome defense activation, so it is important to apply Blockade before weather and host flush conditions are favorable for infection at the beginning of each season.
 There are two methods of application, drench or chemigation, but drench was found to be more effective.
-Use scenarios for Blockade vary with age and size of trees.
+Use scenarios for Blockade vary based on whether trees are bearing or nonbearing.